sljavi/dom-element-types/README.md

 ## Visibility queries

-The following functions are usefull to get all the visible dom elements present in the screen (port view).
+The following functions are useful to get all the visible DOM elements present in the screen (port view).

 ### Example